 If you missed the live discussion, you can catch the replay on-demand.
 In the meantime, here’s a rundown of some of the key takeaways.

 Jonathan Broadhurst, eCommerce executive at Cooksongold, said that their most effective channel for retention was email.
 Having used browse and cart abandonment emails for a long time, they’re now able to focus on optimizing those emails.

 “Browse, basket and welcome emails are certainly, in terms of revenue drivers for us, our most successful campaigns,” Jonathan said, adding that, “We’ve introduced product recommendations that are very specific to the customer and what they’ve recently browsed.”

 The company has also been looking at using personalized recommendations to present the relevant metal type to the customer, based on the alloy they have used to make jewelry before.
-They have also started to introduce beneficial offers to the customers, trying to focus on where they might be geographically, or what type of customer they might be.
+They have also started to introduce beneficial offers to the customers within their marketing strategy, trying to focus on where they might be geographically, or what type of customer they might be.

 “We actually had the panic-buying the supermarkets had,” Lauren explained, adding that “for us it was kind of: ‘How do we ensure that we’re delivering as much as possible that we can for these customers?’”